fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 When eve is asserted for a message, a receiver using DKIM domains as a reputation anchor may choose to modify which DKIM domain is used as a reputation anchor when eve indicates that the message has been forwarded, as this may indicate a possible replay attack.

 Intermediaries participating in eve may re-sign messages with their own DKIM signatures, and so indicate that they take responsibility for the content they are forwarding.
 Receivers may choose to use the DKIM domain of the forwarding system as a reputation anchor in this case.

+# Privacy Considerations

+Envelope sender and recipient addresses are hashed, reducing the likelyhood of those addresses being leaked to downstream participants in the chain.
+It is expected that many of these addresses are already present in other headers such as From, To, and Received, however this is considered out of scope for this draft.

+Each participant sets a unique eve id, thus hashes for like addresses will not produce identical trackable eve hashes over time.

+# Security Considerations

+The security considerations of {{{?RFC6376}}} also apply to this extension.

+Implementors MAY consider implementing limits to the number of hashes generated for emails sent or received with a large number of envelope addresses in order to avoid resource issues.

+Senders MAY choose to explode messages to multiple recipients before DKIM signing, such that they are adding only a single eve hash per message.

+# IANA Considerations

+IANA is requested to add the following item to the "Email Authentication Results Method Name Registry"

+Method: dkim

+Defined: TBC

+ptype: smtp

+property: eve

+value: "pass", "fail", or "none"

 # Notes